Skip to main content

 Organización Soriana S.A.B. de C.V.: largest domestic-based grocer in Mexico trading there while being controlled by the related first cousins consisting of the Martín Bringas and Martín Soberón families.
 Moreover, the supermarket chain contains today approximately 1,000 grocery stores throughout the entire Mexican territory under various banners after acquiring the grocery business of Grupo Gigante S.A.B. de C.V. as well as buying in its entirety Comercial Mexicana S.A. de C.V. during a well-publicized takeover in the Mexican press.
 The company reports approximately $ 10 billion a year in sales.

 Grupo Comercial Chedraui S.A.B. de C.V.: newcomer and expanding supermarket chain in Mexico.
-Trading in Mexico while being controlled by the brothers Alfredo and José Antonio Chedraui Obeso, the retailer contains today some 200 grocery stores scattered nationwide after being the third biggest supermarket chain there trailing only Walmart and Organización Soriana.
-Moreover, the company reports approximately $ 2 billion a year in sales.
+Trading in Mexico while being controlled by the brothers Alfredo and José Antonio Chedraui Obeso, the retailer contains today over 250 grocery stores scattered nationwide after being the third biggest supermarket chain there trailing only Walmart and Organización Soriana.
+Moreover, the company reports approximately $ 4 billion a year in sales.

 Coppel S.A. de C.V.: single largest discounter in Mexico containing around 1,200 discount stores throughout the whole Mexican geography.
 Moreover, being privately-held while owned in its entirety by the Coppel Luken brothers, the retailer makes approximately $ 7 billion a year in sales and includes a commercial bank supplying credit as part of its product package.